-Automation can take multiple account histories and integrate them into one system.
+Smart workflows for customer operations can take multiple account histories and integrate them into one system.
 This data can be used to provide automatic responses with correct information, or route accurate information to the right representatives who can reconcile inbound communications and respond quickly to reduce cycle time and improve customer satisfaction.

 U.S. manufacturers are subject to thousands of unique regulations.
 And the number of regulations goes up exponentially when doing business internationally.

 Automating and standardizing the unstructured components of compliance processes ensures that operations use correct versions of information.
 Access to secure standard operating procedures and inspection reports can lead to increased productivity and accuracy, improved adherence to corporate quality and compliance initiatives and audits, while helping you avoid risk or fines.